WPGB

 WPGB (104.7 MHz) is a commercial FM radio station in Pittsburgh, Pennsylvania.
-It broadcasts a country music format and is owned by iHeartMedia, Inc. The studios and offices are on Fleet Street, off the Penn-Lincoln Highway (Interstate 376) in Green Tree, using a Pittsburgh address.
+It broadcasts a country music format and is owned by iHeartMedia, Inc. Its studios and offices are located on Abele Rd. in Bridgeville next to I-79, along with its sister stations.
 WPGB carries The Bobby Bones Show on weekday mornings, syndicated from Nashville.

 WPGB has an effective radiated power (ERP) of 14,500 watts.
 The transmitter is off Rising Main Avenue at Lanark Street, on a tower shared with WPXI-TV and other FM stations in the Pittsburgh radio market.
 WPGB broadcasts using HD Radio technology.
 Its HD2 digital subchannel carries the sports radio programming of co-owned WBGG (970 AM).

 History

 Beginnings as WPGH

 Though the station first signed on the air as WYDD in 1967, its roots can be traced back to 1963 on 100.7 FM as WPGH and under the ownership of Gateway Broadcasting Enterprises, which also owned New Kensington-licensed AM station WKPA (now WMNY).
 100.7 was also (and still is) licensed to New Kensington.

 Gateway owner Nelson L. Goldberg was interested in acquiring an improved FM signal with Pittsburgh market penetration.
 That opportunity presented itself in 1967, when a channel opened up for 104.7.
 To acquire the new signal, Goldberg had to spin off WPGH, which was purchased by Milton Hammond and moved to Millvale, where it was rechristened as big-band formatted WNUF-FM.
 That station is known today as WBZZ.